Steps for sharing the road with farm equipment

 Did you know that approximately half of Kentucky is farmland?
 That means Kentucky drivers are pretty likely to encounter slow-moving farm equipment on the roadways.

 Did you know that approximately half of Kentucky is farmland?

-That means Kentucky drivers are pretty likely to encounter slow-moving farm equipment on the roadways – especially during September, which is harvest time for many crops across the state.
-During this time of year, farmers often need to move equipment from one field to another, but sometimes those transitions require their machinery to travel down or across public roads.
+That means Kentucky drivers are pretty likely to encounter slow-moving farm equipment on the roadways – especially during planting and harvest seasons.
+During these times, farmers often need to move equipment from one field to another, but sometimes those transitions require their machinery to travel down or across public roads.

 Check out these tips on how to be a polite motorist in the presence of farm equipment: